celtera/avendish/book/src/gpu/draw.calls.md

 An in-progress set of common commands is provided.

-Note also that this gives some amount of named-parameter-ness which is also a good way to reduce bugs :-)

 ## Coroutines

 To allow this to work, `gpp::co_update` is a coroutine type.